 Vulnerability factor Rating Vulnerability compared to other Southland soils Structural compaction moderate These soils have a moderate vulnerability to structural degradation by long-term cultivation, or compaction by heavy stocking and vehicles.
-This rating reflects the poor drainage.
-Nutrient leaching slight These soils have a slight vulnerability to leaching to groundwater.
-This rating reflects the poor drainage, high water-holding capacity and slow subsoil permeability.
-Topsoil erodibility by water slight Due to the moderate clay content, the topsoil erodibility of these soils is slight.
+This rating reflects the good drainage, offset by the low P-retention, with moderate clay and organic matter content.
+Nutrient leaching moderate These soils have a moderate vulnerability to leaching to groundwater.
+This rating reflects the good drainage and permeability offset by the high water-holding capacity.
+Topsoil erodibility by water slight Due to the moderate clay and organic matter content, topsoil erodibility in these soils is slight.
 Erodibility is highly dependent on management, particularly when there is no vegetation cover.
-Organic matter loss slight Vulnerability to long-term decline in soil organic matter levels is partly dependent on soil properties, and highly dependent on management practices (e.g., crop residue management and cultivation practices).
-Waterlogging severe These soils have a severe vulnerability to waterlogging during wet periods.
-This rating reflects the poor drainage and slow subsoil permeability.
+Organic matter loss slight Vulnerability to long-term decline in soil organic matter levels is partly dependent on soil properties and highly dependent on management practices (e.g., crop residue management and cultivation practices).
+Waterlogging slight These soils have a slight vulnerability to waterlogging during wet periods.
+This rating reflects the good drainage and permeability.